mindspore-lab/mindcv/README.md

 mpirun --allow-run-as-root -n 4 python train.py -c configs/squeezenet/squeezenet_1.0_gpu.yaml
 ```

-More [yaml config files](configs) that yield competitive results on ImageNet can be found in the `configs` folder.
+More [yaml config files](configs) used to yield competitive results on ImageNet training can be found in the `configs` folder.

 - Validation